Who's Behind Listverse?

 The very next day, trying to come to terms with the loss of Leavy, his colleagues sat at the firehouse thinking about the events of the previous day.
 Suddenly, they noticed something strange on one of the windows.
 It looked like a handprint smudged onto the glass.
 Eerily, it was the very same window that Francis Leavy was busy washing the day before.

 The firemen cleaned the window again, but the print stubbornly refused to disappear.
-For many years, the handprint remained on the window in spite of chemicals used to try and remove it.
-The strange mystery remained unsolved, but came to an abrupt end when a newspaper boy threw a paper against the window in 1944, causing it to shatter into pieces.
+For many years, the handprint remained on the window despite chemicals used to try and remove it.
+The strange mystery remained unsolved but came to an abrupt end when a newspaper boy threw a paper against the window in 1944, causing it to shatter into pieces.

 Not only did they find her decomposed body, but there were strange objects on the ground where it lay.
-Rumors began to fly that the girl had been sacrificed by a local coven of witches.
+Rumors began to fly that a local coven of witches had sacrificed the girl.
 Others believed that Satanists murdered her for occult ritual purposes.

-The strangest thing about the murder, however, was the fact that no one wanted to speak about it when an article about the incident was in its planning stages.
+However, the strangest thing about the murder was the fact that no one wanted to speak about it when an article about the incident was in its planning stages.
 Even after 30 years, people who lived in the area refused to comment or give their opinions on what they believe happened.
-Not one person who was interviewed wanted their real name used, and this even included the local police department.
+Not one person who was interviewed wanted their real name used, including the local police department.

 Another anonymous writer wrote that he or she knew about a coven of witches in the area who were planning to murder a kid over Halloween.
 The writer was a child at the time and remembered being terrified of going out trick-or-treating for the holiday.
 Yet another letter stated that the writer’s mom knew DePalma and that they were about the same age in 1972.
 This letter also mentioned animals being murdered and strung up in the trees after the murder took place.